 The vagina is an odourless organ of the body, but if your vagina is releasing an odour or an unhealthy smell, there has to be an explanation for this.
 Vaginal odour can be extremely unpleasant and embarrassing on many levels.
 Firstly, it is you who is creating this odour; secondly your spouse or partner may notice it and lastly if it goes on for a longer period then the people around you may notice it too.

-Each and every woman has her own unique scent however an odour around the vagina is usually a result on one or more causes which include:
+Each and every woman has her own unique scent however an odour around the vagina is usually a result of one or more causes which include:

-Poor hygiene and sweating – it may seem obvious but poor hygiene can lead to the thriving of odour causing bacteria.
+- Poor hygiene and sweating can also lead to problems.
+It may seem obvious but poor hygiene can lead to the thriving of odour causing bacteria.
 A forgotten tampon believe it or not is a common problem and can lead to a noticeable odour.

 Depending upon the severity of the symptoms, vaginal odour can be effectively controlled with these simple tips: